 Zero deep-sea minerals.

 Valuable natural resources also lie dormant in the depths of the oceans.
-However, it is not yet possible to estimate the ecological consequences of the systematic exploitation of these resources.
+However, it is not yet possible to estimate the ecological consequences of systematic exploitation of these resources.
 As a result, WWF Germany is among those calling for a moratorium on deep-sea mining until its consequences have been fully researched and protection for the deep seas can be guaranteed.

 Incidentally, our plant is not alone in its clean energy efforts.
 Since July 2020, we have drawn all our external electric power from renewable energy sources for our production sites.
-Since of 2021 all of our sites are net CO2 neutral via offsets.
+Since 2021 all of our sites are net CO2 neutral via offsets.

 Saving resources is no witchcraft, though.
 The roof also plays a key role at the MINI plant in Swindon, England: the 8,000 m2 flat roof is used to collect rainwater.
 This water is then used for cleaning, watering green areas and flushing toilets.
-This, too, contributes to greater sustainability in the automotive industry.
+This, too, contributes to greater sustainability in the automotive production.

 Focus on sustainable materials.

 Leather interiors are popular, especially leather seats.
 At MINI, we’ve been into sustainable alternatives for quite some time.
 We’re also looking into using more recycled materials instead of leather.
-In future, we’d like to do without leather entirely and offer our customers innovative materials that are in no way inferior in terms of quality and seating comfort – they must continue to ensure a timeless interior design in our vehicles.
+In future, we’d like to do without leather entirely and offer our customers innovative materials that are in no way inferior in terms of value and seating comfort – they must continue to ensure a timeless interior design in our vehicles.